rocholaky/MLETask/README.md

 - **API For survivors:** A API where by sending the information about the person such as: 'Age', 'Embarked', 'PassengerId', 'Pclass', 'Name', 'Sex', 'SibSp','Parch', 'Ticket', 'Fare', 'Cabin' the model generates a prediction about the survival of that person.
 In specific the model uses the variables: "Embarked", "Sex", "Pclass", "Age", "SibSp", "Parch", "Fare".

 - **Model Training and Evaluation:** The package provides a streamlined workflow for training machine learning models on the Titanic dataset.
 Users can experiment with different algorithms (random_forest and xgboost), optimize hyperparameters using the optuna library The package also includes evaluation the Accuracy, precision, recall and F1Score metric.
 The logging of the models is done using Mlflow.
+For this dataset the most important features turned out to be Sex, Age and Fare with importances of 0.23, 0.229 and 0.357.

 ## Getting Started